On the Log Abundance for Compact {K{\"a}hler} threefolds II: Preliminaries

 \subsection{Complex analytic varieties}

 A \emph{complex analytic variety} is a reduced and irreducible complex space.
 For a complex analytic variety $X$, we will denote by $X_{\sm}$ its smooth locus and by $X_{\sing}$ its singular locus.
 We also call a smooth complex analytic variety a complex manifold.
+A pair $(X,\Delta)$ consists of a complex analytic variety $X$ and a divisor $\Delta$ with rational coefficients.

 When $X$ is a normal complex analytic variety and $B$ a reduced Weil divisor on $X$, we define $\Omega^{[1]}_X(\log\, B)$, the reflexive logarithmic cotangent sheaf as follows.
 Let $r\colon Y\to X$ be a log resolution of $(X, B)$ and let $\Gamma=r_*^{-1}B$.
 Then the logarithmic cotangent bundle $\Omega_Y^{1}(\log\, \Gamma)$ is well defined.
 We define $\Omega^{[1]}_X(\log B) := (r_* \Omega_Y^{1}(\log\, \Gamma) )^{**}$.
 We note that such a definition is independent of the resolution $Y$.